-However, the new generation of Internet of Things (IoT) in the automation industry is taking urban services to an entirely new level.
+However, the new generation of the Internet of Things (IoT) in the automation industry is taking urban services to an entirely new level.

-What is AutoPi and How it is Connected to the Smart City?
+What is AutoPi and How it is connected to the Smart City?

-Even though the widespread adoption of IoT technology is still facing some challenges, besides the automotive industry, connected lightning devices and healthcare is also one of the fastest growing sectors in the automation industry.
+Even though the widespread adoption of IoT technology is still facing some challenges, besides the automotive industry, connected lightning devices and healthcare is also one of the fastest-growing sectors in the automation industry.

-all these sectors and enhance a better quality of life for citizens.
+It is not that far away when AutoPi solutions will be able to unite all these sectors and enhance a better quality of life for citizens.
 The advanced AutoPi IoT platform will benefit lots of sectors.

 Road Condition Detection

 "Did you know that a recent study of The Pacific Institute for Research and Evaluation> estimates that road problems like potholes and iced-over stretches of highway cause more than 42,000 deaths a year in the US?>”

-including full reporting, this process could be highly improved while at the same time reducing the costs of road maintenance.
+The process is tedious, cumbersome, and prone to errors and mistakes.
+With an automatic system including full reporting, this process could be highly improved while at the same time reducing the costs of road maintenance.

 Using AutoPi for Road Surface Detection